 If you’re anything like my boyfriend’s family, you may keep a handy bottle of vodka in the freezer.
 You may have also noticed that it never freezes?
 Adding a splash of this ice cream tonic (which, for a second, let’s forget is 40% alcohol) will prevent any gnarly ice crystals developing.
 Of course, while it is flavourless once the ice cream is frozen, alcohol in your ice cream is completely optional – it will still set beautifully without vodka, it just might be a tad firmer.

 Cream is beaten until billowing and blousy, incorporating aeration so that each scoop is light and soft, into which the condensed milk and vodka is folded.
 The addition of lime juice was a humdinger of an idea – one I can thank Nigella for – as it sharpens the creamy lactic flavour to magically resemble that of cheesecake.
 Cheesecake ice cream, without a pack of cream cheese in sight, with magenta splotches of tart, jammy and juicy cherry chunks to chew.
 Gaylord likes to garnish his ice cream with crumbled speculoos biscuits like a deconstructed cheesecake.

 So, instead of dolloping clotted cream onto scones, Gaylord and I spooned up scoops of no-churn cherry ripple ice cream as we watched the jubilee, which it turns out, is perfectly fitting for such a regal occasion.

 Have you heard of cherries jubilee?
-Apparently a chef served boozy cherries over ice cream for Queen Victoria in honour of her diamond jubilee in 1897.
+Apparently the French chef Auguste Escoffier served boozy cherries over ice cream for Queen Victoria in honour of her diamond jubilee in 1897.
 So, 125 years later, I ate my interpretation of cherries jubilee on the sofa in Toulouse as the next queen celebrated her platinum jubilee.

 Cream came to the rescue in the end.